 Steering wheels typically start from around £400-£500, and premium wheels with carbon fibre and integrated LED displays can cost £1500 or more - there are some truly exquisite steering wheels out there to complement your wheelbase.
 If you're on a tight budget, then we believe it is more important to have a high quality Direct Drive wheelbase than having an exceedingly 'fancy' steering wheel.
 Ultimately, a high quality Direct Drive wheel will make you faster; an extravagant steering wheel won't.
 But the visual appeal, functionality and immersion offered by a premium steering wheel is undeniable if your budget allows it.

-For professional sim racers who want a very high end sim racing wheel with integrated displays and carbon fibre construction like in the above image (Cube Controls Formula CSX2), check out the likes of Cube Controls and GSI.
+For sim racers who want the very best high-end sim racing wheels, with integrated multi-function displays & rev/flag lights, and carbon fibre construction, we do recommend the Asetek Invicta Formula Steering Wheel (pictured above), as well as Cube Controls and GSI.

-Direct Drive wheels are the most expensive racing wheel...but that's because they're the best.
+Direct Drive wheels are more expensive...but that's because they're the best.
 Once you use a Direct Drive wheel, you will never go back.
 We believe in this so profoundly that the only racing wheels we sell on Upshift are Direct Drive.

 As we will discuss next, you must however ensure your rig is strong enough to withstand the power of a Direct Drive wheel!